dareyio/masterclass-advanced/Designing an AWS infrastructure for scalable and secure apps (Part 2 - Implementation)/notes.md

     HostName 10.0.5.183
     Port 22
     User ec2-user
-    IdentityFile ~/Downloads/temp-delete.cer
+    IdentityFile ~/Downloads/practice.pem
     ProxyCommand ssh bastion -W %h:%p

-24. Ensure that the nginx Target group is healthy
+1. Ensure that the nginx Target group is healthy
     1. Check the security of the instance and ensure it allows port 80
-25. Connect to server and Install nginx
+2. Connect to server and Install nginx
-26. Create Route53 entry.
-Point the Domain name to the public ALB (CNAME Record)
+3. Create Route53 entry.
+Point the Domain name to the public ALB (CNAME Record) (check /etc/resolv.conf if your web browser does not resolve)
+4. Create default target group for the internal ALB
-27. Create target group for Wordpress site
+5. Create target group for Wordpress site
-28. Create target group for tooling site
+6. Create target group for tooling site
-29. Create internal ALB and configure listeners with Host header rules for default web page, wordpress and tooling sites
+7. Create internal ALB and configure listeners with Host header rules for default web page, wordpress and tooling sites

-30. Configure instance profile and give the tooling and wordpress instances relevant permissions to access AWS resources (for example, S3, EFS)
+8. Configure instance profile and give the tooling and wordpress instances relevant permissions to access AWS resources (for example, S3, EFS)
-31. Create Launch Template for Tooling ASG (Ensure the IAM for instance profile is configured) (RedHat Linux)
+9. Create Launch Template for Tooling ASG (Ensure the IAM for instance profile is configured) (RedHat Linux)
-32. Create Launch Template for Wordpress ASG (Ensure the IAM for instance profile is configured)  (RedHat Linux)
+10. Create Launch Template for Wordpress ASG (Ensure the IAM for instance profile is configured)  (RedHat Linux)
-33. Create ASG for Tooling instances
+11. Create ASG for Tooling instances
-34. Create ASG for Wordpress instances
+12. Create ASG for Wordpress instances
-35. Configure nginx to upstream to internal ALB
+13. Configure nginx to upstream to internal ALB

 # Configure Proxy

 sudo apt update -y
-sudo apt install nginx
+sudo apt install nginx -y
 sudo unlink /etc/nginx/sites-enabled/default